RemiEven/xolti/docs/xolti_yml.rst

 offset
 ------

-*Optional* Allow you to define an offset of lines jump over when adding a header.
+*Optional* Allow you to define an offset of lines to jump over when adding a header.
+This can be useful to preserve shebang lines.

 .. code-block:: yaml